vladislav-buivol/student-app/README.md

 - Docker and Docker Compose installed
 - (Optional) Maven and JDK 21 if you want to run locally without Docker

+## Quick start (required steps)

+Follow these steps in order to successfully build and run the project containers:

+1. Build and publish students-soap-client-dependency (required by Service-R).
+You have two options:
+   - Option A (local development without Docker): install to your local Maven repo
+     - mvn -f students-soap-client-dependency/pom.xml clean install
+   - Option B (recommended for Docker builds): deploy to a Nexus repository that the Docker build can reach
+     - Build the JAR: mvn -f students-soap-client-dependency/pom.xml clean package
+     - Create (or use) a hosted Maven repository in Nexus and deploy the JAR there (see section "7) Prepare students-soap-client-dependency").
+2. Configure Maven credentials for Docker builds
+   - Edit Service-R/settings.xml and set your Nexus <username>, <password> and <url>.
+   - Service-R Dockerfile copies this file into the Maven build container at /root/.m2/settings.xml.
+   - Optionally, align Service-R/pom.xml <repositories><repository id="nexus"> URL with your Nexus if you are not using a mirror.
+   - Alternatively, you can mount or bake in a different settings.xml, but the default flow expects Service-R/settings.xml to be correct before building the image.
+   - Do not commit real credentials to VCS; keep settings.xml changes local.
+3. Start containers
+   - Create a .env (see next section) and then run: docker compose up -d --build

 ## 1) Configuration via .env
 Docker Compose is configured to read a `.env` file from the project root.
 Create a new file named `.env` next to `docker-compose.yml` with the following content (you can adjust values as needed):